Zagreb Observatory: History

 The Observatory was founded by the Croatian Society for Natural Sciences.
 The premises in Popov Toranj were provided by the city government, which gave the funds for the reconstruction and the installation of an astronomic dome and a telescope.
 The grand opening took place on December 5, 1903.
 The first manager of the Observatory was Oton Kučera, a major promoter of science in Croatia.

 The international renown of the first observatory in the region was enhanced by August Kopff, an astronomer from Heidelberg.
-When he discovered the planetoid No. 589 in 1906, he named it "Croatia" in the honor of the new observatory.
+When he discovered the minor planet no. 589 in 1906, he named it "Croatia" in honor of the new observatory.

 Despite Kučera's hopes, the Observatory was not used for scientific work for the lack of researchers.
 It has always been used primarily for popular science, which flourished in the mid-20th century, when the Esperanto editions of the Observatory spread its name around the world.
 The observatory was closed during World War II.
 The Observatory and the Croatian Astronomic Society made their greatest cultural contribution to Zagreb when they procured the planetarium in 1963.
 It was donated to the Technical Museum, where it is still used.
 The original 1903 telescope was replaced by a Zeiss-made refractor in 1966.

 In the mid-1980s, the Observatory building complex was thoroughly renovated.
 In 1992, a new dome was installed, the equipment and activities were modernized.
 Today, the Observatory is a gathering point of the lovers of astronomy and natural sciences.
 It traditionally holds lectures, stargazing sessions, astronomic education and other activities for the citizens.
 Its scientific work regarding the physics of the Sun is done together with the Hvar Observatory.